Compactness of the Bloom sparse operators and applications: Introduction and statement of main results

 \section{Introduction and statement of main results}

 In their remarkable result, Coifman--Rochberg--Weiss \cite{crw} showed that the commutator of Riesz transforms is bounded on $L^p(\mathbb R^n)$ if and only if the symbol $b$ is in the BMO space.
-See also the subsequent result by Janson \cite{Ja} and Uchiyama \cite{u81}.
+See also the characterization by Janson \cite{Ja} and compactness by Uchiyama \cite{u81}, and many subsequent results including \cite{CCHTW,HLY,HY,GHST,Ler1,LOR,LOR2,AGKM,Pxq,FPW}.
 Later, Bloom \cite{B} obtained the two weight version of the commutator of Hilbert transform $H$ with respect to weighted BMO space.
 To be more precise, for $1 < p < \infty$, let $\lambda_{1}, \lambda_{2}$ be weights in the Muckenhoupt class $A_p$ and consider the weight $\nu = \lambda_{1}^{1/p} \lambda_{2}^{-1/p}$.
 Let $L^p_{w}(\R)$ denote the space of functions that are $p$ integrable relative to the measure $w(x)dx$.
 Then, by \cite{B}, there exist constants $0 < c < C < \infty$, depending only on $p, \lambda_{1}, \lambda_{2}$, such that

 in which $[b, H] (f)(x) = b(x) H (f)(x) - H (bf)(x)$ denotes the commutator of the Hilbert transform $H$ and the function $b \in {\rm BMO}_\nu(\R)$, i.e., the Muckenhoupt--Wheeden weighted BMO space (introduced in \cite{MW76}, see also the definition in Section 2.4 below).
 This result provided a characterization of the boundedness of the commutator $[b, H]:L^p_{\lambda_{1}}(\R ) \rightarrow L^p_{\lambda_{2}}(\R ) $ in terms of a triple of information $b,\lambda_{1}$ and $\lambda_{2}$.
-This result was extended very recently to the commutator of Riesz transform $[b,R_j]$, $j=1,\ldots,n$, in $\R^n$ by Holmes--Lacey--wick \cite{HLW} using a different method involving the representation theorem for the Riesz transforms.
-Recently, Lerner--Ombrosi--Rivera-R\'ios \cite{LOR} also proved this result by using the sparse domination.
+This result was extended very recently to the commutator of Riesz transform $[b,R_j]$, $j=1,\ldots,n$, in $\R^n$ by Holmes--Lacey--Wick \cite{HLW} using a different method involving the representation theorem for the Riesz transforms.
+Recently, Lerner--Ombrosi--Rivera-R\'ios \cite{LOR} also proved this result by using the sparse domination and their method was later generalised to space of homogeneous type in \cite{DGKLWY}.

 The compactness for $[b,H]$ (or $[b,R_j]$) in the Bloom setting was first obtained by the second and third authors \cite{LaLi}, which is essentially different from the unweighted setting as studied by Uchiyama \cite{U1}.
 In the weighted case, $C_0^\infty(\mathbb R^n)$ need not be contained in the weight BMO space (and hence weighted VMO space) for $n\geq 2$.
 The proof in \cite{LaLi} relies on the split of Calder\'on--Zygmund operators into an essential part and the remainder, where the commutator of the remainder has operator norm arbitrarily small and the commutator of the essential part has finite range and hence compact.